joellecorliss/behavmodl/README.md

 This is an Integrative Team Project done by a group of students from Singapore Institute of Technology.

-## pre-requsities
+## Pre-requisites
-Android Studio
+- Android Studio
-Python 3
+- Python 3
-Tensorflow
+- Tensorflow

 ## UProfile (Android mobile device)